Heel fissures what is it

 - Dry heels that feel rough and flaky

-- Excess calluses around the heels
+- Excessive callus around the heels

 - Cracks or fissures in the heel area

-Causes of Heel Cracks
+Causes of Heel Fissures

 - Medical conditions: Skin conditions such as psoriasis or eczema, and even diabetes can cause heel fissures.

-Treatment of Heel Cracks
+Treatment of Heel Fissures

 The good news is that heel fissures can be treated.
 Here are some actions you can take: